 Cron Job Management

-Cron job feature lets you run scheduled maintenance tasks, clear cache, and executing a code snippet on your WordPress website.
+Cron job feature lets you run scheduled maintenance tasks, clear cache, and execute a code snippet on your WordPress website.
 Cloudways allows you to create cron jobs right from within the platform.
 If you select “Basic” the platform will ask you for a schedule and file you want to execute.
 This can’t get easier than this.

 SSL certificate is a must-have to ensure your visitors that your WordPress is secure and all the transmitted data is encrypted.
-By default, Cloudways offers you a free Let’s Encrypt SSL certificate which you can install in just a few clicks.
+By default, Cloudways offers you a free Let’s Encrypt SSL certificate, which you can install in just a few clicks.
 Besides, you can deploy WildCard and custom SSL certificates to your WordPress website.

 Backup and Restore